 Take out a learner car insurance policy: if you choose this option the car owner must have their own car insurance policy in place

-Get someone to add you to their policy: This can be expensive for the policyholder, and also means that if you have an accident it could affect their no claims bonus.
+Get someone to add you to their policy: this can be expensive for the policyholder, and if you have an accident it may affect their no claims bonus.
 Find out more about driving on someone else's policy here.

-When you pass your test you will need to get car insurance as a new driver.
+Once you’ve passed your test you must get car insurance as a qualified driver.

 This can be expensive, so find out how to get the best possible deal on new driver car insurance.

 Whatever car you drive, make sure you find insurance that covers everything you need as cheaply as possible by comparing policies.